vapor/blog/Content/posts/toolbox-rewrite.md

 The argument handling capabilities of `ConsoleKit` are now considered obsolete, and it's recommended to use Swift Argument Parser instead.

 ## Rewriting the Toolbox

-We are happy to announce that the Vapor Toolbox [has been rewritten](https://github.com/vapor/toolbox/pull/471) from the ground up, using the best tools in the ecosystem and the latest Swift features.

 All deprecated subcommands have been removed, and the only feature left is the `new` command.